Bianca Gonzalez: Hosting career

 Gonzalez first hosted GameChannel Extreme with Iya Villania, Chase Tinio and Aaron Mempin.
 Her first ever on-cam career in ABS-CBN network however was for the now defunct show, Review Night which she hosted with Ryan Agoncillo in Cinema One.
 For a little less than a year, she got her Studio 23 stint as a tadjock for Wazzup Wazzup.
 She also co-hosted MTV U-Break.

 In 2001, she hosted Studio 23's Gameplan then transferred to Cinema One's Review Night with Ryan Agoncillo.
 She also became part of a Studio 23 morning show, Breakfast and later moved to the mother network to co-host Magandang Umaga, Pilipinas and StarDance, the director of which was Lino Cayetano.

 Her career was boosted after an invitation to join Pinoy Big Brother: Celebrity Edition where she landed at 3rd place garnering 245,594 votes or 19% of the total votes and got major breaks afterwards.
 Aside from hosting Y Speak, she also landed a hosting job for Pinoy Big Brother Teen Edition UpLate and as the resident campus VJ for Pinoy Dream Academy's Update and UpLate shows.

 She also hosted The Filipino Channel show TFC Connect, where she discusses Filipino issues abroad.

 Currently, she continues to host and produce Y Speak.
 She also hosted the now defunct showbiz-oriented news show Blog: Barkada Log, and the showbiz show Entertainment Live, but ended on January 28, 2012, and together with her co-hosts in Pinoy Big Brother, Toni Gonzaga and Mariel Rodriguez.
 She reprised her role as one of the hosts of Pinoy Big Brother: Celebrity Edition 2 in a brand new "spin-off" show called Über.
 She hosts Cinema News Alert: Weekend Edition and a Cinema Jock features movie of the day on Cinema One.

-On Tuesday nights, she takes us on a journey of discovering the "Ninoys" of the new generation, I Am Ninoy, founded on the popular campaign that is now developed for TV.
-The show started airing November 25, marking the would-have-been 76th birthday of Ninoy Aquino, and formerly aired on TV5.
+I Am Ninoy is a weekly television program that highlights inspired modern-day individuals from the younger generation.
+Originally based on a public awareness campaign, the show formerly aired on TV5 and originally premiered on November 25 to coincide with the birth anniversary of the late Senator Ninoy Aquino.

 Last December 14, 2011, Gonzalez signed a 2-year Contract with ABS-CBN.
-Present during Gonzalez' contract signing were ABS-CBN executives including president Charo Santos Concio.
+Present during Gonzalez' contract signing were ABS-CBN executives including president Charo Santos-Concio.
 She is currently hosting a morning show, Umagang Kay Ganda and a reality show Pinoy Big Brother.